francoismichel/ssh3-spec/draft-michel-ssh3.md

 the forwarding of UDP packets and TCP connections from a specific port on the remote host to the client.

+### Port forwarding
+The HTTP bidirectional stream attached to the `direct-tcp` or `reverse-tcp` channel directly carries the TCP payload to forward.

+For UDP forwarding, UDP packets are carried through HTTP Datagrams
+{{Section 2 of HTTP-DATAGRAM}} whose Quarter Stream ID refers directly to the HTTP Stream ID of the corresponding `direct-udp` or `reverse-udp` channel.

+Forwarding of other layers (e.g. IP) is left for future versions of the document.

 ### Messages {#messages}

 Messages are exchanged over channels similarly to SSHv2.
 The same